EnviroDIY/ModularSensors/README.md

 Functions for debugging sensors:
 - **checkForDebugMode(int buttonPin, Stream *stream = &Serial)** - This stops everything and waits for up to two seconds for a button to be pressed to enter allow the user to enter "debug" mode.
 I suggest running this as the very last step of the setup function.
 - **debugMode(Stream *stream = &Serial)** - This is a "debugging" mode for the sensors.
 It prints out all of the sensor details every 5 seconds for 25 records worth of data.
+- Please see the section "[Notes on Arduino Streams and Software Serial](#SoftwareSerial)" for more information about what streams can be used along with this library.

 Convience functions to do it all:
 - **begin()** - Starts the logger.
 Must be in the setup function.